 I content myself with wandering around the back side.
 This is the closest I’ll get to the Black Sea, as the rest of the land on this side is restricted to military access.
 I turn around and head back towards the path, just in time to see a group of men old enough to know better, scrambling over the locked iron gate at the entrance to the fortress, which seems like a really good way to get yourself in trouble.

 The stone stairs leading down are a little treacherous, and I’m mindful of patches of broken glass.
-I progress down the path, past a shanty house with chickens roaming free.
-Down a set of stairs I find a play yard with a wooden swing set, a wooden teeter totter taller than a man, and a number of hammocks.
+I progress down the path, past a shanty house with chickens roaming free, and another restaurant.
+Down a set of stairs I find a play yard with a wooden swing set, a wooden teeter-totter taller than a man, and a number of hammocks.
 As inviting as it is, I opt to continue down the hill.
 I add to my photo collection of fountains, and start my collection of stone Istanbuli lions…

 The boat schedule shows that I still have time for lunch, so I head back to the waiter who pointed me to the castle.
 My eye contact is returned with a big smile as he seats me for lunch.
 I choose swordfish, cooked on a small grill just feet from my table.
 I look around at a terrain built on the side of a hill, with outdoor cafes under tarp roofs, foliage and intense sunlight that make me think more of Greece than Turkey.
 When I finish, I spend several minutes trying to get the waiter’s attention for my check so I can head back to the ferry.

 I go to my room to download the photos from the day.
-Construction continues next door and the building starts to shake as heavy equipment seems to slam into the side of the hotel’s foundation.
+Construction continues and the building starts to shake as heavy equipment seems to slam into the side of the hotel’s foundation.
 It felt like an earthquake that lasted for hours, but at least it wasn’t jack hammers.
-I doze off and on until finally, at about 2 AM.
-I learn the next morning that the heavy work must be done at night, as trucks are not allowed here during the day during tourist season.
+I doze off and on until finally, at about 2 AM, quiet reigns.
+I learn later that the heavy work must be done at night as trucks are not allowed on these streets during the day during tourist season.